ajpikul-com/contate/README.md

 **Contate** parses files for arbitrarily placed shebang!s (`#!`) and substitutes the script output into the document.

+Remember to add the `pre-push` script hook to .git/hooks if you're going to develop

 ## Example

 It looks for